oscarpalmer/tumblr/README.md

 Some of my old Tumblr themes _might_ end up here.

-If you do end up using one of my themes, please send a link so I can see it out in the wild. :)

 ## Themes

 All of my themes contain a lot of styling options, because I'm cool like that.
 There's also an option to enter your real name for a meta tag and the footer.
 It's all in the same place, so it shouldn't be that confusing.